angus-mackenzie/ASD-Notes/ASD02.md

 * If the schedule is unrealistic you can justify some of the following:
     * Renegotiate deadline - delay
     * Additional resources - more expensive
-    * Reduce scope - fewer deliverables (only thing that makes sense for capstone - carefully determine your scope)
+    * Reduce scope - fewer deliverables
 ## Project Planning Supporting Plans
 Human Resource Plan
 * Name key individuals and organisations: describe roles and responsibilities